 This building is referred to as the “Hagia Irene” and reportedly the first church that was completed in Constantinople, built on the site of a Pagan temple.

 The only reason why it wasn’t demolished during the Ottoman era is that the building was used as a storehouse and imperial armory, a function it held until the 19th century.

 8. The gate to the second courtyard is quite impressive

 One of the most fascinating structures inside the Topkapi Palace is the so-called “Gate of Salutation,” also sometimes referred to as the “Middle Gate.”
-This gate leads into to the Second Courtyard and into the actual Palace.
+This gate leads into the Second Courtyard and the actual Palace.

 This gate most certainly resembles the architectural style of the Byzantine era and served as one of the main checkpoints of the palace.
 Only the Sultan could pass this gate on horseback as well.